Helping workers make better career decisions

 Spartacus was a gladiator who led a slave revolt against the Romans around 71 BCE.
 He was a man who mobilised masses of people to resist the Roman Empire.
 A man who struggled against incredible odds to achieve big things.

-This project does not set out to overthrow any empires, but it does aim to empower people to resist everyday injustices and make better career decisions.
+This project does not set out to overthrow any empires (I'm not an anarchist!), but it does aim to empower people to resist everyday injustices and make better career decisions, so they can be happy in their workplace and achieve their full potential.

 During the summer of 2016/2017 I undertook a UX course with General Assembly.
 I had to find an everyday problem to solve; I looked at work-life balance, and thus this case study was born.